DaytonWickerd/esof-322-spring2025-private/README.md

 Once your repository is initialized, you can clone it to your local machine using the instructions provided by github.
 (We recommend using the command line, install `git` on windows and use `gitbash` if you have not done so)

-Next, you and your partner should both add the class repository as an upstream git repo:
+Next, you should add the class repository as an upstream git repo:

 ```bash
 $ git remote add upstream https://github.com/msu/esof-322-spring2025.git